How it Began

 EATS Park City has become a key component in improving the health and well-being of students in the Park City community.
 The advocacy work we have done at the Park City School District (PCSD) level has created the space for big changes!
 In the 2018/19 school year, EATS is providing a staff member to work in the PCSD kitchens to assist in transitioning from heat and serve to scratch-made meals.
 Our goal is to develop a mutually beneficial and lasting partnership that will improve school food and enable our children to thrive.

-Curious Cooks provides an empowering blend of nutritious food to students is a fundamental step, the additional impact of showing them where food comes from, and how to prepare it is critical.
-Through EATS’ interactive cooking class program, Curious Cooks, students are challenged to mix and match new flavors like adding spicy arugula leaves to their watermelon salad.
+Curious Cooks provides an empowering blend of nutritious food to students as well as the additional impact of showing them where food comes from, and how to prepare it.
+This essential education is critical.
+Through EATS’ interactive cooking class program students, children and their families are challenged to mix and match new flavors like adding spicy arugula leaves to their watermelon salad.
 Curious Cooks puts the fun into nutrition, builds excitement around food, and empowers students to take ownership over their eating habits.
-This program currently runs in the PCSD after school program for grades K-5.
-There are over 300 students enrolled with approximately 50% receiving scholarships.
+This program currently runs in the PCSD after school program for grades K-5 where more than 300 students are enrolled with 50% receiving scholarships.
 In addition to PCSD Curious Cooks also has community classes for nontraditional students as well as date night classes.

-In grades 6-9, the students are given the freedom to learn through experimentation, while ensuring they have the resources to be successful.
+Curious Cooks in upper school, grades 6-9, the students are given the freedom to learn through experimentation while ensuring they have the resources to be successful.
 We regularly bring in community members (professional chefs, Olympians) to further expand the students’ nutrition and culinary interests.

-EATS programs empower students to hone these skills into adulthood.
+EATS’ programs empower students to hone these skills into adulthood.
 The full circle approach we provide encourages sustainability.
-If each student is properly nourished, knows how to prepare nutritious food, and is connected to the process, we will not only have healthier children but a greater chance at a thriving community.
+If each student, child and their family is properly nourished, knows how to prepare nutritious food, and is connected to the process, we will not only have healthier children but a greater chance at a healthy, thriving community.